toolness/hackasaurus-puppet-data/README.md

 ## Secrets ##

-All passwords and other secrets for Hackasaurus applications are stored in `secrets.json`.
-Feel free to change this as necessary.
+Default passwords and other secrets for Hackasaurus applications are stored in `secrets.json`.
+You can override specific values by creating `secrets.`*hostname*`.json`, where *hostname* is your server's hostname.

 ## Local Configuration ##